Raízen

 Raízen has a network of 7,000+ fuel stations under the Shell brand spread throughout Brazil and Argentina, more than 1,000 convenience stores and an ethanol production of over 2.2 e9USgal.
 After merging with Biosev, the company now has 35 ESB (ethanol, sugar, and bioenergy) plants, with a total crushing capacity of 105 million tonnes of sugar cane per year, while also boasting 3000 megawatts of installed electric power capacity produced from sugarcane biomass (bagasse).
 Many of these plants were inherited from Cosan at the creation of the joint-venture, while several others were acquired from competitors as part of an expansion strategy.
 In the fuel trade business, Raízen trades approximately 31 billion liters per year in both B2B (mainly the transportation and industrial sectors) and B2C segments (through its network of 7,000+ fuel stations across Brazil and Argentina).
 It aimed to certify just under 1 million hectares of affiliated sugarcane production area under the Bonsucro sustainability standard by 2020.

+In November 2019, Mexican multinational company FEMSA finalized a joint venture agreement with Raízen Conveniências, the retail division of Raízen, to acquire a 50% stake in the latter company, partly also to introduce the Oxxo convenience store chain (the largest in Mexico) into Brazil.

+In June 2021, Raízen officially registered for an IPO with Brazilian securities regulator CVM.
+In August, the company raised US$1.3 billion, making it Latin America’s biggest IPO.